 The pattern and instructions were downloaded from sewinpeace.blogspot.com under "Tutorials," then "Cloth Feminine Pad Tutorial."
-I have attached them as documents to your email.
 Be sure you make paper copies of the pattern, cut them out, and then use rubber cement to adhere them to old file folders.
 Then you get to cut again!